stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 ## Implementations

-Prototype implementation of these mechanics in the `sdk/state` package of: https://github.com/stellar/starlight
+Prototype implementation of these mechanics are in the `sdk/state` package of: https://github.com/stellar/starlight

 [CAP-21]: https://stellar.org/protocol/cap-21